gabeshires/parks_and_rec_wales/README.md

 # parks_and_rec_wales (currently work in progress)
-Web scraper to get jobs from South Wales local governments based off a user specified search term.
+Web scraper to get jobs from South Wales councils based off a user specified search term.
 Project was devised as a way to develop understanding of procedural programming in Python as I'm pretty new to it.
 The output csv can be sent by email user the send() function.
 To run, this needs 3 txt files in folder, email.txt, password.txt and path_to_driver.txt.
 The email and password files should be the email account details and the path_to_driver should contain a path to your selenium webdriver.
 Example of how to use can be seen in main.py and below:

 ```python
 from JobScraper import job_scraper